SugariBE/USB_Recon_Tool_Mark_1/README.md

-Description

-The USB Recon Tool is a portable program designed to gather system and network information from a Windows machine.
-It saves this data into a hidden text file on the USB drive containing the program.
-The tool is password-protected and operates discreetly by utilizing PowerShell commands executed in hidden mode.
-This project can also be implemented in C++ or C#, offering flexibility for developers familiar with different programming languages.

-How It Works

-Execution:

-The program is run directly from a USB flash drive.
-It uses PowerShell commands to collect data like system information (systeminfo) and network configuration (ipconfig).

-Data Storage:

-The collected information is saved in a text file named ipconfig_output.txt.
-The file is hidden using the command attrib +h +r +s.

-Password Protection:

-The program asks for a password when run:
-Correct Password: Unhides the file for review.
-Incorrect Password: Collects and appends new data to the file, keeping it hidden.

-Windows-Only:

-The tool is designed to work exclusively on Windows OS and uses native system commands.
-Alternative Implementations:

-The functionality can be replicated in C++ or C#, leveraging their ability to handle system processes and manage files.

-Key Features

-Stealth Mode: Executes PowerShell commands in the background without showing a visible window.
-Portability: Runs directly from a USB drive, requiring no installation.
-Password Security: Ensures controlled access to the hidden file.
-Language Flexibility: Can be implemented in C, C++, or C#, offering a variety of development options.

-Code Highlights

-PowerShell Commands:

-systeminfo > ipconfig_output.txt: Gathers system information.
-ipconfig >> ipconfig_output.txt: Adds network details.
-attrib +h +r +s: Hides the text file. attrib -h -s -r: Unhides the file if the password is correct.

-Hidden Execution:

-The tool uses the CreateProcess API in C to run PowerShell commands in a completely hidden mode (SW_HIDE).

-Password Logic:

-Ensures only authorized users can unhide the data file while appending new data if access is denied.

-Setup and Usage

-Deploy: Place the compiled program on a USB drive.
-Run: Execute it on a Windows machine by clicking the program file.

-Collect Data:

-The program collects system and network data and saves it in a hidden file on the USB drive.
-Access Data: Re-run the program and enter the correct password to make the file visible.

-Ethical Note

-This tool is intended for authorized and ethical use only.
+USB_Recon_Tool_Mark_1

+### **Description**
+The USB Recon Tool is a lightweight program designed to collect system and network information from a Windows machine.
+It stores this data in a hidden text file on the USB drive where the program resides.
+The tool is protected with a password and operates discreetly using PowerShell commands.

+---

+### **How It Works**
+1. **Execution**:
+   - The program is run directly from a USB drive.
+   - It uses PowerShell to execute commands like `systeminfo` and `ipconfig` to collect data.

+2. **Data Storage**:
+   - Collected information is saved in a hidden file (`ipconfig_output.txt`) on the USB drive.
+   - The file is hidden using the `attrib +h +r +s` command.

+3. **Password Protection**:
+   - A password is required to unhide the file.
+   - If the password is correct, the file becomes visible.
+If incorrect, new data is appended to the file, and it remains hidden.

+4. **Windows-Only**:
+   - The tool is compatible only with Windows OS and uses native system commands.

+---

+### **Key Features**
+- **Stealth Mode**: Runs PowerShell commands in the background without showing a visible window.
+- **Portability**: Operates directly from a USB flash drive.
+- **Security**: Protected by a password to control access to the hidden file.

+---

+### **Code Overview**
+1. **PowerShell Commands**:
+   - `systeminfo > ipconfig_output.txt`: Collects system information.
+   - `ipconfig >> ipconfig_output.txt`: Adds network details.
+   - `attrib +h +r +s`: Hides the output file.
+   - `attrib -h -s -r`: Makes the file visible if the password is correct.

+2. **Hidden Execution**:
+   - PowerShell commands are run using the `CreateProcess` API in hidden mode (`SW_HIDE`).

+3. **Password Logic**:
+   - On execution, the program asks for a password:
+     - **Correct**: Unhides the file.
+     - **Incorrect**: Collects and hides new data.

+---

+### **Setup and Usage**
+- Place the program on a USB drive and run it on a target Windows machine.
+- The tool collects and hides information automatically after execution.
+- To access the hidden file, re-run the program and enter the correct password.

+---

+### **Ethical Note**
+This tool is for authorized use only.
 Ensure you have permission before deploying it on any machine.
-Misuse of this tool may violate laws and ethical standards.